-Note that src should not contain obsolete files, such as backup files, bitcode files or other unnecessary files.
+Note that src should not contain obsolete files, such as backup files, bytecode files or other unnecessary files.

-- 4. In the lib directory you place the following files, as needed: - For submission B, you place here runtime.ll and have the Makefile generate runtime.bc, an LLVM bitcode file with the same functions.
-The file runtime.ll can be downloaded from the course website.
+- 4. In the lib directory you place the following files, as needed: - For submission B, you place here runtime.bc, an LLVM bitcode file with the same functions.
+This file will be provided by us.

-- If you choose to do a native code generator for submission C, you place a file runtime.c here and have the Makefile generate the corresponding runtime.o. - The doc directory must contain one file in html, ps, plain ascii, or pdf format (proprietary formats not allowed), with the following content: - An explanation of how the compiler is used (what options, what output, etc) - A specification of the Javalette language (if produced by BNF converter, you may just refer to your BNFC source file). - A list of shift/reduce conficts in your parser, if you have such conflicts, and an analysis of them. - For submission C, an explicit list of extensions implemented. - If applicable, a list of features not implemented and the reason why. - 5.
+- If you choose to do a native code generator for submission C, you place here also the corresponding file runtime.o, produced by writing and compiling a C file. - The doc directory must contain one file in html, ps, plain ascii, or pdf format (proprietary formats not allowed), with the following content: - An explanation of how the compiler is used (what options, what output, etc) - A specification of the Javalette language (if produced by BNF converter, you may just refer to your BNFC source file). - A list of shift/reduce conficts in your parser, if you have such conflicts, and an analysis of them. - For submission C, an explicit list of extensions implemented. - If applicable, a list of features not implemented and the reason why. - 5.
 If your compiler jlc is a shell script, you may also place this file here before building the tar ball. - 6.
 When you have prepared everything, you create a compressed tar ball: